digital-archives/HISTGA1011/slides/av.md

 <!--presenter notes

-When a vinyl record, made of plastic, is made, its surface is etched into, in the shape and form of the sound waves that it captured from a recording.
-This physical imprint is analagous to the waves produced by the instruments and voices (hence why analog is called "analog".)
+The tinfoil phonograph was one of the first devices ever made that allowed for both recording AND playback.
+You may have noticed that this used no electricity: just hand-cranking.

+Fast-forward nearly 100 years later, and you get more advanced recording and playback devices, including the vinyl record.
+Here, we can see a microscopic image of the surface of a vinyl LP.
+Here, you can see the sound waves literally etched into the plastic.

+The physical imprint made by Edison's needle onto tinfoil, or onto plastic, are both analagous to the waves produced by the things making the sound, whether you're shouting into a mouthpiece or a band playng music in a recording studio.
+This is why we call recording devices "analog": it is because the way they record information about the world, whether that's sound or light or color, is analagous to the waves occurring (or occurred) in the world.

 -->